-Eric S. Sprott is the founder and Chairman of the Board.
-Arthur Richards "Rick" Rule IV is the founder of GRIL, SAM USA and RCIC and the CEO of Sprott U.S. Some of the Corporation's clients have invested in the Investment Products because of the personal reputations of Mr. Sprott and/or Mr. Rule.
-While management believes both Mr. Sprott and Mr. Rule have created strong teams at SAM and Sprott U.S., respectively, if either is unable or unwilling in the future to continue to have an active role, retires, becomes incapacitated or suffers from a long-term disability or dies before the Corporation's succession plan is fully executed, the Corporation may not be able to retain some of its existing clients or employees, which could lead to a decline in revenues.
+Eric S. Sprott is the founder of the Corporation and Chairman of the Board.
+Arthur Richards "Rick" Rule IV is the founder of SGRIL, SAM USA and RCIC and the CEO of Sprott U.S. Some of the Corporation's clients have invested in the Investment Products because of the personal reputations of Mr. Sprott and/or Mr. Rule.
+While currently a Chairman of the Board and a principal shareholder of the Corporation, Mr. Sprott has been transitioning away from day-to-day Fund management over the last few years.
+While management believes both Mr. Sprott and Mr. Rule have created strong teams at SAM and Sprott U.S., respectively, if either is unable or unwilling in the future to continue to have as active a role, retires, becomes incapacitated or suffers from a long-term disability or dies before the Corporation's succession plan is fully executed, the Corporation may not be able to retain some of its existing clients or employees, which could lead to a decline in revenues.